thiyagu1987/youtube-harvesting-warehousing/README.md

 # youtube-harvesting-warehousing
-Youtube projetc is my firstlevel of understand the uses of python, mongodb, postgresql and streamlit
+Youtube project is my first level of understanding the uses of python, mongodb, postgresql and streamlit